lmorg/murex/docs/FAQ.supported-platforms.md

 source.
 If you do have any issues then please raise an issue and I will investigate.

+Personally though, I would recommend running inside WSL anyway if just for the GNU Coreutils support.

 ## Plan 9

 Not currently supported.
 There are a few differences in the `syscall`